dormantleopard7/lwwip-stream-monitoring-data-project/README.md

         using the same `cmd /K java -version` from *Run*.
         This is mainly to check that the `java` command works at Command Prompt.
-    * Note: You
-may already have Java downloaded on your computer (e.g. bsd laptops already have Java).
-If this is the case, you may skip this step.
 2. **Download the program.**
     * Navigate to
 [out/artifacts/lwwip_stream_monitoring_data_project_jar/lwwip-stream-monitoring-data-project.jar](https://github.com/dormantleopard7/lwwip-stream-monitoring-data-project/blob/master/out/artifacts/lwwip_stream_monitoring_data_project_jar/lwwip-stream-monitoring-data-project.jar)